Mitsubishi Galant: New Zealand – Sigma and V3000

 The fifth-generation Galant was introduced to the New Zealand market in mid-1984, as the Mitsubishi Sigma.
-Assembled by Mitsubishi's New Zealand distributors, Todd Motors, the Sigma was available with the choice of 1.8- and 2.0-litre engines, the 2.0 having the option of automatic transmission, and availability with a turbocharger on certain models.
+Assembled by Mitsubishi's New Zealand distributors, Todd Motors, the Sigma was available with the choice of 1.8- and 2.0-litre engines, the 2.0 having the option of automatic transmission, and later also availability with a turbocharger on certain models.
+The carburetted 2.0 produces 76 kW.

 Several trim levels were offered, GL, GLX, GSR, Super Saloon and SE.
 The top SE versions notably featured 'Sigma' branded alloy wheels, digital instrumentation, climate controlled air conditioning, cruise control, speed-dependent intermittent wipers and a salmon-brown coloured interior treatment, the treatment changing deep red colour as a running change in 1985 on this model.

 Further running changes concerned the rear styling.
 For the initial 1984 production run the rear numberplate was located above the bumper, however for 1985 and 1986 the plate was relocated to below the bumper, in the manner of the Japanese domestic market Galant models.
 New taillights were fitted for 1987, the rear numberplate reverting to its original place above the bumper.

 1987 was a key year for Mitsubishi in New Zealand, when it bought out Todd Motors' automotive operations.
 Although the sixth generation Galant was introduced for 1988, the older fifth generation bodyshell stayed in production alongside it.
 Mitsubishi Motors New Zealand intentionally decided to retain the fifth generation sedan bodystyle for a new, unique to New Zealand, flagship model—the 110 kW 3.0-liter V6 engined Mitsubishi V3000.
 The V3000 was developed specifically to give Mitsubishi New Zealand a six-cylinder family car, suitable for towing boats and caravans, to compete with the imported Ford Falcon (EA) and Holden Commodore (VN) models.

 While the rear styling of the previous Sigma model was retained, the frontal treatment was changed to now feature a more formal, upright chrome grille (the bonnet and grille were from the top-of the-line Sigma SE), and uprated suspension.
 The V3000 was available in basic Executive, mid-range Super Saloon, and top-of-the-range SEi trim levels, the latter with luxury trim and digital dashboard.
 Later a sports version Elante was introduced, based on the Executive.
 The V6 engine combined with relatively low weight and gearing ensured excellent performance, New Zealand's traffic patrol selected them as patrol cars to replace the turbocharged Sigma GSR.
 These police cars had the Elante suspension pack, which was an option on other models.
 For 1990, the V3000 was further updated and now featured the front styling of the Eterna hardtop.
 New Zealand was the only market where this restyling was applied to the fifth generation four-door sedan bodyshell.
 Assembly of this model continued until 1991, when it was replaced by the second-generation Australian Mitsubishi Magna TR V6 range, which continued to be known as V3000 for the New Zealand market.